HarcourtsAcademy/grav/user/pages/05.online-learning/modular_sidebar.md

 - No travel time or cost – no need to pay for petrol, parking, accommodation or plane tickets
 - Convenience –  learn from the comfort of your home or office
 - Stay current – connect with the latest training produced by experienced trainers and industry experts

+## Learning Bites
+Short on time?
+Snack on our learning bites.